-Alexandra Borchardt is Director of Leadership Programmes at the Reuters Institute for the Study of Journalism at the University of Oxford.
-There she developed and leads the seminar series “Oxford Perspectives”, targeting senior journalists, editors and media managers.
+As a Director of Leadership Programmes at the Reuters Institute in Oxford she developed and led on the seminar series “Oxford Perspectives”, targeting senior journalists, editors and media managers.
 Prior to this she was managing editor of Süddeutsche Zeitung (SZ), Germany’s leading quality daily.

-At SZ she held several functions in the politics and business sections.
-She was also founding editor of Süddeutsche’s ‘Plan W’, an award winning quarterly magazine for women and business.
+In her twelve years at Süddeutsche Zeitung she held several functions in the politics and business sections.
+She was also founding editor of Süddeutsche’s Plan W, an award winning quarterly magazine for women and business.
 In her reporting she has focused on internet and democracy and the future of work.
 In 2015 she published Das Internet zwischen Diktatur und Anarchie: Zehn Thesen zur Demokratisierung der digitalen Welt (The Internet between Dictatorship and Anarchy: Ten Assertions about Democracy in the Digital World), Süddeutsche Zeitung Edition Streitschrift.
 Before joining SZ she worked for Financial Times Deutschland and Deutsche Presse-Agentur.

 Alexandra holds a Ph.D. in Political Science from Tulane University, New Orleans (1994), and in 2013 completed a Programme for Management Development at IESE Business School, Barcelona.
 She lives outside of Munich with her husband and two children.